Are you responsible for helping people work through conflict?

 Do you manage important conversations between clients, employees, team members, volunteers or other people?

 Do you want to improve your ability to facilitate conversations of consequence?

 Do you want to learn to mediate or enhance your conflict resolution skills?

-Learn how to support parties working through conflict or engaging in other important conversations in a different way.
+In this gold standard mediation training, learn how to support parties working through conflict or engaging in other important conversations in a different way.
 Our Understanding-Based model focuses on guiding parties to make knowing and informed choices together in a respectful manner.
 Highlights of our basic training, Working Creatively with Conflict, include:

-Creating the groundwork for the parties to make effective and lasting decisions together now and in the future
+A Foundation for the Future — building the groundwork for the parties to make effective and lasting decisions together now and in the future

 Who Will Benefit From This Training?

 Our participants include mediators, lawyers, collaborative professionals, business consultants, executive coaches, managers and supervisors, human resources professionals, ombuds-people, non-profit staff, and other people whose work will be enhanced by increased skills in conflict resolution.
 Participants report it is one of the top mediation programs they have taken.

 What is the Format of the Training?